tp-shivha-shakthiy/Intrusion-Detection-System/README.md

 - `assets/` — confusion matrix PNGs and XGBoost feature importance plot

 Metrics reported: Binary Accuracy, Binary F1, Multi-class Accuracy, Macro F1, Weighted F1.

+## Comparison with Kasina et al. (2026)

+The paper reports 99.95% binary F1 and 97.92% weighted F1 on UNSW-NB15
+using SMOTE-ENN + DNN.
+This implementation matches the weighted F1 (0.9792, Bi-LSTM) and improves Macro F1 through the Weighted Bi-LSTM configuration (0.4932 vs unreported in paper), reflecting stronger minority class detection on rare attack types (Worms, Shellcode, Analysis).
+The multi-task hierarchical DNN with shared feature extractor is an architectural addition not present in the original paper.